-Prerequisite: PHY 135, PHY 140 and MTH 145
+Prerequisite: PHY 135, PHY 140 and MTH 145: Co-requisite: MTH 235 magnetism in their lives.

-Students learn to appreciate in this course, the fourth of the five-sequence physics course, the value of electricity and magnetism in their lives.
 Definitions, concepts and problem solving will be greatly emphasized.
 This course covers the concept of electrical power and how magnetism is related to it.
 Topics that will be covered in this course are: electric charges; electric field; electric potential; continuous charge distribution; electric currents; DC circuits; Magnetism; Electromagnetic Induction and Faraday's Laws; introduction to alternating current.
 Other topics such as Gauss's Law, Ampere's Law, Biot-Savart Law, Maxwell's equation and AC circuits and reactance will also be discussed.
 Labs are designed to reinforce lecture topics.
 Offered in the first semester of every year.